 Keeping an eye on audience retention is just as crucial as tracking overall watch time.
 High audience retention often correlates with more public watch hours.
 It tells you viewers find your content engaging and relevant.
 YouTube Analytics offers valuable insights into viewer behavior, pinpointing which parts of your videos hold attention and where viewers tend to click away.
 Use this data to refine your content strategy, create more compelling videos, and ultimately, increase those all-important watch hours.
 This guide on understanding public watch hours offers a deeper dive into the topic.

-Advanced Techniques for More Watch Hours
+Advanced Strategies to Get More Watch Hours

 Once you’ve built a solid base, these advanced strategies can help you gain even more watch hours on YouTube: